oxivanisher/ludus/README.md

 ### Player identity

-When you first visit Ludus, your browser generates a random anonymous token and stores it in `localStorage`.
-This token is your identity — it lets you see your active games across sessions without logging in.
+When you first visit Ludus, your browser generates a random anonymous token (a UUID) and stores it in `localStorage`.
+This token is your only identity — it lets you see your active games across sessions without logging in.
+It is never stored in a cookie and never shared with other players.

 **Moving to another device?** Go to "My Token" in the top bar, and either copy the token string or scan the QR code on your other device.
 The QR encodes a URL that imports your token automatically when opened.